Thomsch/tellina_user_experiment/experiment_design_doc.md

       return int_id % 4
     ```
-    - The function makes sure that the same `user_id` will have the same task
+    - This function makes sure that the same `user_id` will have the same task
       ordering.
-- Set up the experiment prompts to follow that order.
+- Set up the experiment prompts to follow the determined task order.
 - Set up user specific functions: `reset`, `task`, `abandon`, etc.

+#### Bash-Preexec
+Bash-preexec allows running code before and after the execution of a command
+that was ran interactively in the terminal.

-For Bash-Preexec, the following configurations will be implemented:
+The following configurations will be implemented:
 - `preexec`: ran right after the user enters a command and right before the
   command is executed
+  - Logs the command that the user entered.
-  - Send command to the server
+- `precmd`: ran right after the user command is executed and right before the
-- `precmd`:
+  prompt is displayed
-  - Check for specific commands:
+  - Check for specific commands, these will be logged just like regular bash
+    commands but won't require output verification:
     - `task`: prints the current task's description
-    - `abandon`: reset the timer and go on to next task
+    - `abandon`: set `STATUS=2` to log, go on to next task immediately.
     - `reset`: reset the file system and increment `resets` count in log file
     - `helpme`: lists the commands available to the user
   - Check if the previous command's output is correct.
 If it is then move on to